 Sallie Mae offers deferment if you’re currently an undergraduate student or a graduate student and will reduce your payments up to 48 months.
 If you’re in a residency program or internship, you won’t have to make payments and can apply for a deferment for 12 months at a time, for a maximum of 48 to 60 months depending on what type of loans you have.

-Discover Student Loans also has a deferment program with options available.
+If you already have a Discover Student Loan, know that they have a deferment program with options available.
 They also offer a reduced monthly payment option that can reduce your interest rate and more during hardships.

 Be aware of growing interest